 I LOVE this couch.

-We’ve had it for about 14 months now, and it’s for sure the most-used piece of furniture in our house.
+We’ve had it for almost three years now, and it’s for sure the most-used piece of furniture in our house.

 The girls snuggle up with a blanket there in the morning while I make them breakfast, Ani and I do homeschool there many mornings, it acts as a landing pad after school as the girls unload their backpacks, if we’re reading books, it’s almost always on that couch, we gather there as a family for scriptures and prayer after dinner, and then Bart and I are there every evening either working together or watching an episode of Hawaii Five-O.